 Understanding your label

 Every cosmetic, toiletry and perfumery product will include certain information that will help make sure you buy what you are looking for, explains how the product should be used to get the best results, and how to use it safely.
 So you should not just ignore this useful information; it is often worth a closer look.
-Cosmetic, toiletry and perfumery products (cosmetics) are subject to European laws that ensure that they are safe.
+Cosmetic, toiletry and perfumery products (cosmetics) are subject to UK laws that ensure that they are safe.
 These laws also require certain information to be printed or labelled on packaging.
 This includes an ingredient list, the contents, any warnings that might be necessary on how to use the product safely, and a "period after opening" or a "Best Before Date" to show how long the product may be kept.
 If it is not obvious by looking at it, the label must state what the product is, for example a body lotion.
 In addition, the manufacturer will usually give some information about the ingredients used and what to expect from the product.

 Most symbols that are used on cosmetics are the same all over Europe.
 These are easy to understand and have the advantage that words don't have to be translated into a number of different languages and can easily be recognised by consumers wherever they buy their products.
 A few symbols, such as the bar code or recycling symbol, are commercial in origin but are internationally recognised.